solvingcode/everyday-engine/README.md

 - Many built-in functions that can be used inside scripts

 ## Usage
-Yous can access the game engine by visiting https://www.everydayengine.com (coming soon)
+Yous can access the game engine by visiting https://www.everydayengine.com

 ## How it works
 - Actually, the game engine uses HTML Canvas 2D, I'm planning to integrate webgl in the future